ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 Firmware setup
 ==============

+.. note::

+    Auto mission using PWM works with current Copter release, this step may be skiped.
+    UAVCAN support requires Copter-3.4A or later.

+At the moment Copter 3.4A is not released.
+It can be `build from the master <http://ardupilot.org/dev/docs/building-the-code.html/>`__.  or:

 #.
 Download APM firmware `here: <https://files.zubax.com/3rdparty/APM/uavcan_epm/>`__.
 #.
 Upload custom firmware via Mission Planner or QGC.

-.. note::

-    The firmware update is in master and is to be released with Copter-3.4A.

 Parameter setup
 ===============